 Only, I didn’t really get anything about having an extra X chromosome or what that could possibly mean.
 I read up on what I had.
 It wasn’t promising.
 Most of my kind were most readily found in prison – doing time for stuff like murder, or assault with a deadly weapon.
 Violent, senseless crimes.
 Nothing imaginative or cool like white collar bank fraud or computer crimes.
 Nothing that might require some brains and not just blind flailing out.
 After reading what sort of prognosis, and diagnosis I had, I decided the less said about this thing called Klinefelter’s the better.
 Don’t tell.
 Became my go to response.
 Don’t tell doctors, don’t tell employers, don’t tell family, don’t tell friends – only tell the wife cuz she needs to know that the guy she married might not actually be a guy in the strict sense of the word.

-I went through a second puberty when the doctor told me the only treatment for what I had was to put me on Testosterone and shoot me up twice a month to give me what my body needs.
-So I did what the experts said and I didn’t give it much thought and I had no clue what shooting up Testosterone would do – and neither did they.
+I went through a second puberty when the doctor told me the only treatment for what I had was to put me on Testosterone and shoot me up twice a month to give me what the experts said my body needs.
+I had no clue what shooting up Testosterone would do – and neither did they.
 In retrospect looking back on all my “troubled years” where I was shopping for a new and better therapist nearly every other week and no one – no one.
 Not me.
 Not my very bright partner.
-Not any shrink I ever say thought for a second that maybe what was “wrong” with me was that I wasn’t a typical guy and I was shooting up massive amounts of hormones that very few people had an inkling of what it does.
+Not any shrink I ever say thought for a second that maybe what was “wrong” with me was that I wasn’t a typical guy and I was shooting up massive amounts of hormones that very few people understood.
 No one told me.

 No one told me that in addition to gaining weight and a mustache that my thoughts would become predatory, patriarchial, competitive and hypermasculinized one day and hyper sexualized the next day and then depressed, sad, and full of self doubt and self blame and oh yeah lots and lots of shame.
 No one told me that for some folks with XXY that Testosterone might not be the ticket.
 That for some testosterone creates a fluid gender – one day I’m wondering what it would be like to be a woman and the next day I am shameful and guilty and all angry-fied towards myself and wanting to rid myself of any and every thought about……..about what if I am in the wrong body?
 What if – what if I’d never agreed to take Testosterone?
 What if I’d just laughed off my swollen boob and smoked more pot?